StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

 Here we take the counting of UV as an example to show how to load data into columns of the `HLL` type.  **`HLL` is supported since version 1.1.1**.

-1. Create a StarRocks Aggregate table
+1. Create a StarRocks Aggregate table.

    In the database `test`, create an Aggregate table `hll_uv` where the column `visit_users` is defined as the `HLL` type and configured with the aggregate function `HLL_UNION`.